govau/notify/api/README.md

 ##  To run the application

+First, create a postgres database with the command `createdb notification_api`.

-First, run `scripts/bootstrap.sh` to install dependencies and create the databases.
+Then, run `make setup` to install dependencies, set up your environment, and initialise the database.

+You can run make setup whenever you need to update your database in response to migrations.

 You need to run the api application and a local celery instance.

-There are two run scripts for running all the necessary parts.

 ```
-scripts/run_app.sh
+make run
 ```

 ```
-scripts/run_celery.sh
+make run-celery
 ```

 Optionally you can also run this script to run the scheduled tasks: